 Proof of Functional Correctness¶

-This section is dedicated to functional correctness of programs.
-It considers and presents advanced proof features that may be required to specify or verify complex program properties.
+This section is dedicated to the functional correctness of programs.
+It presents advanced proof features that you may need to use for the specification and verification of your program's complex properties.

 Beyond Program Integrity¶